CURRENT AS OF JANUARY 2020

 - Enrollment is on a first come first served basis.

-- Refunds are only issued if we are unable to offer a league or program.
+- Refunds are only issued if we are unable to offer a league, class, program or venue (Please note it takes 7-14 business days to receive).

 - There will be a $25 fee for all returned checks.